This is the multi-page printable view of this section. Click here to print.

 | Compute | Virtual Server > Keypair | Encryption file used to connect to the Virtual Server |

-- The default policy of Security Group is Deny All, so only allowed IPs must be registered.
+- Since the default policy of a Security Group is Deny All, you must register only the IPs that are allowed.

-- In/Outbound’s All Open(Any IP, Any Port) policy can expose cloud resources to external threats.
+- In/Outbound’s All Open(Any IP, Any Port) policy can expose cloud resources directly to external threats.

-- By specifying the necessary IP and Port to set the policy, you can enhance security.
+- By specifying the required IP and port and setting a policy, you can strengthen security.

-This describes the process of configuring the network environment for connecting to the Bastion Host and Database services.
+Describes the process of configuring the network environment for accessing the Bastion Host and Database services.

-- Click All services > Networking > VPC menu.
-It moves to the Service Home page of VPC.
+- Click the All Services > Networking > VPC menu.
+You will be taken to the VPC Service Home page.

-- VPC Creation page, please enter the information required for service creation.
+- On the VPC Creation page, enter the information required to create the service.

 192.168.x.0/16.

-- Once creation is complete, check the resource you created on the VPC list page.
+- When creation is complete, check the created resources on the VPC List page.

-- Click All services > Networking > VPC menu.
-It moves to the Service Home page of VPC.
+- Click the All Services > Networking > VPC menu.
+You will be taken to the VPC Service Home page.

-- Service Home page, click the Subnet menu.
-It moves to the Subnet list page.
+- On the Service Home page, click the Subnet menu.
+You will be taken to the Subnet List page.

-- Click the Subnet Creation button.
-It moves to the Subnet Creation page.
+- Click the Create Subnet button.
+You will be taken to the Create Subnet page.

-- Subnet Creation page where you enter the information needed to create a service.
+- On the Subnet Creation page, enter the information required to create the service.

 192.168.x.0/24.